hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 Descendants of the remote have their own storage.

 ## Options

-AN element type can be made unchangeable in part or whole.
-Different bound types can be made final.
-So can any attributes, to make sure actions cannot be overridden.

-If any of the event attributes are on the final list, then any descendant cannot do that event.
-This includes creation or destruction

 A type can mark its elements to be used in the human filter, to selectively hide elements made from this type in api calls if the human filter is on